 Installation

-WP Workbench is available in standard Virtualmin repositories and can be easily installed using your system’s package manager:
+This plugin is available in the standard Virtualmin Pro repositories and can be easily installed using your system’s package manager.

 For Debian and derivatives: